tokufxug/ConvertingSideBySide3DVideoToMultiviewHEVC/README.md

 ## Copy frame images from input to output

 After preparing resources, the app then begins a loop to process frames until there's no more data, or the input read has stopped to buffer data.
-The [`isReadyForMoreMediaData`][e] property of an input source is `true` if another frame is immediately available to process.
-When a frame is ready, a [`CVImageBuffer`][23] instance is created from it.
+The [`isReadyForMoreMediaData`][26] property of an input source is `true` if another frame is immediately available to process.
+When a frame is ready, a [`CVImageBuffer`][27] instance is created from it.

+The app is now ready to handle sampling.
+If there's an available sample, the app processes it in the [`convertFrame`][ConvertFrame] method, then calls [`appendTaggedBuffers(_:withPresentationTime:)`][28], copying the side-by-side sample buffer's [`outputPresentationTimestamp`][29] timestamp to the new multiview timestamp.

 ``` swift
 while frameInput.isReadyForMoreMediaData && bufferInputAdapter.assetWriterInput.isReadyForMoreMediaData {